Mission and Values

 Since its creation in 1942, Voice of America has been committed to providing comprehensive coverage of the news and telling audiences the truth.
 Through World War II, the Cold War, the fight against global terrorism, and the struggle for freedom around the globe today, VOA exemplifies the principles of a free press.

 VOA is part of the Broadcasting Board of Governors, the government agency that oversees all non-military, U.S. international broadcasting.
 It is funded by the U.S. Congress.

-The VOA Mission is drawn from The VOA Charter, which was signed into law by President Gerald Ford in 1976.
+The VOA Mission is drawn from The VOA Charter, which was signed into law by President Gerald R. Ford in July 12, 1976.
 The Charter protects the editorial independence and integrity of VOA programming.

 The long-range interests of the United States are served by communicating directly with the peoples of the world by radio.
 To be effective, the Voice of America must win the attention and respect of listeners.
 These principles will therefore govern Voice of America (VOA) broadcasts:

 1. VOA will serve as a consistently reliable and authoritative source of news.
 VOA news will be accurate, objective, and comprehensive.

 2. VOA will represent America, not any single segment of American society, and will therefore present a balanced and comprehensive projection of significant American thought and institutions.

 3. VOA will present the policies of the United States clearly and effectively, and will also present responsible discussions and opinion on these policies.

 VOA’s Journalistic Code provides an overview of its values and policies.